thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

   when *f* is in MHz.

-Results of attenuation coefficient characterization for both the 4000E and 5000E phantom can be found in |attenuation_plot|.
+Results of attenuation coefficient characterization for both the 4000E and 5000E phantom is shown in |attenuation_plot|.
 Values from fitting to a power law model

 .. math:: \alpha (f) [dB/cm] = \alpha_0 f^n